heimrichhannot/pdf-creator/README.md

 ### Install

-1. Install with composer (recommended) or download library
+We recommend installing this library with composer:

+    composer require heimrichhannot/pdf-creator

-1. Install the php library you want to use (for example mpdf)
+You also need to install the pdf library, you want to use this bundle with:
+- mPDF
+  - `"mpdf/mpdf": "^8.0"`
+- TCPDF
+  - `"tecnickcom/tcpdf": "^6.3"`
+  - if you want to use master templates in TCPDF, you also need FPDI:
+    `"setasign/fpdi": "^2.3"`

 ### Use callback for custom adjustments